 The lodge offers unparalleled views of the brooding Bisoke, Karisimbi, and Mikeno Volcanoes from its location within its own extinct volcanic cone.
 Aside from its elevated amenities and unique setting, the main draw for visitors to Bisate Lodge will be its exceptional proximity and access to the neighboring Volcanoes National Park, home of the celebrated mountain gorillas.
 Activities at the lodge concentrate on treks up the Virunga Mountains, where more than half of the world’s population of mountain gorillas reside.

 Aside from the area’s iconic mountain gorillas, other mammals that call Volcanoes National Park home include the side-striped jackal, black-fronted duiker, buffalo, and elephant.
-Bird watchers will love to spot one of the 178 varieties that reside here.
+Birders will love to spot one of the 178 varieties that reside here.
 Another quintessential wildlife activity at Bisate Lodge includes treks to visit one of the park’s many habituated golden monkey troops, striking yet little-known inhabitants of the bamboo forest.

 And for those who are in search of something more vigorous, it is also possible to hike up to Dian Fossey’s grave and former research station at Karisoke, or spend a full day making your way to the top of one of the three volcanoes nearby.